aws-samples/swift-chat/README.md

 # SwiftChat - A Cross-platform AI Chat App

-SwiftChat is a fast and responsive AI chat application developed with [React Native](https://reactnative.dev/) and powered by [Amazon Bedrock](https://aws.amazon.com/bedrock/).
+SwiftChat is a fast and responsive AI chat application developed with [React Native](https://reactnative.dev/) and powered by [Amazon Bedrock](https://aws.amazon.com/bedrock/), with compatibility extending to other model providers such as Ollama, DeepSeek, and OpenAI.
 With its minimalist design philosophy and robust privacy protection, it delivers real-time streaming conversations and AI image generation capabilities across Android, iOS, and macOS platforms.

 ![](assets/promo.png)